ThijmenGThN/ThijmenGThN/README.md

 <details>
   <summary>Let's collaborate 👏</summary>

-  - **Message me on Discord or via email if you wish to work together on any project.**
+  - **Message me on Discord or via Email if you wish to work together on any project.**
     - ThijmenGThN#2684
     - ThijmenHeuvelink.GThN@pm.me
 </details>